dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
+07/06/22:
+Summary - fix replit version bug; started create-react-app Details - REPLIT - replit version of stock quote webpage isn't loading correctly - tested on mobile; troubleshooting package problem; RESOLVED - it was the .replit file kept referencing nodemon, which apparently is installed globally with replit, which was causing weird issues; LOCAL/BRANCH - installed create-react-app dependencies; started to configure local files to match create-react-app; ran into too many errors so started rebuilding create-react-app in the same git project
+Goal tomorrow - get create-react-app to load with no errors

 07/05/22:
 Summary - planning notes changes
 Details - talked to Douglas and made some planning notes changes - see details below